Basics In Statistics Question And Answers

 Answer:

-It deals with the techniques to know how far the differences between the estimates of different samples is due to sampling variations
+Tests of significance deal with the techniques to know how far the differences between the estimates of different samples is due to sampling variations

-Tests of significance Standard Error Of Mean(Se):
+Tests Of Significance Standard Error Of Mean(Se):

 Gives the standard deviation of the mean of several samples from the same population

-Tests of significance Standard Error Of Proportion:
+Tests Of Significance Standard Error Of Proportion:

-\(=\sqrt{\frac{p q}{n}} \mathrm{p} \& \mathrm{q}=\) proportion of occurrence of an event
+\(=\sqrt{\frac{p q}{n}} \mathrm{p} \and \mathrm{q}=\) proportion of occurrence of an event

 in 2 groups n= sample size

-Tests of significance Standard Error Of Difference Between Two Means
+Tests Of Significance Standard Error Of Difference Between Two Means

 Indicates whether the samples represent two different universe

-Tests of significance Standard Error Of Difference Between Proportion
+Tests Of Significance Standard Error Of Difference Between Proportion

 Indicate whether the difference is significant or has occurred by chance

-Tests of significance Chi-Square Test
+Tests Of Significance Chi-Square Test

-Tests of significance Uses:
+Tests Of Significance Uses:

 • Test whether the difference in the distribution of attributes in different groups is due to sampling variation or not